 Cupcakes should be baked as close to the event as possible – they should not be stored for periods of time.
 NEVER and I mean NEVER EVER EVER store your cupcakes in a tin or Tupperware container.
 Condensation forms and this excess moisture will cause the cupcakes to peel away from the cases.
 I always top mine with sugar paste, poured fondant or frosting almost as soon as they are cool.
 Make sure the topping covers the whole top of the cupcake.
 This forms a complete seal keeping the cake fresh inside.
 Place the decorated cupcakes in a cardboard cupcake box.

 If you would like to learn more about cupcakes why not try one of our courses?
-The Creative Cupcake Foundation Day is one of our most popular.
+Creative Cupcake courses is one of our most popular.

 Baking in mini cases is often more tricky.
 Place your cases into a mini muffin tin, fill using a piping bag 3/4 to the top.
 Dip finger in cooled boiled water and swirl around top to seal before baking.